sclorg/varnish-container/src/README.md

 This container image includes Varnish {{ spec.version }}.0 Cache server and a reverse proxy for OpenShift and general usage.
 Users can choose between RHEL, CentOS and Fedora based images.
-The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Quay.io](https://quay.io/organization/centos7), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
+The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Quay.io/centos7](https://quay.io/organization/centos7), the CentOS Stream images are available on [Quay.io/sclorg](https://quay.io/organization/centos7), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
 The resulting image can be run using [podman](https://github.com/containers/libpod).